christelbuchanan/nfa-agentkit-playbook/CONTRIBUTING.md

 - Publishing others' private information without permission
 - Other conduct which could reasonably be considered inappropriate

+### Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at **conduct@nfa-agentkit.dev**.
+All complaints will be reviewed and investigated promptly and fairly.

 ---

 ## 🚀 Getting Started